🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 model.fit(X_train, y_train)

-# prediction and metrics of calculation
+# Predict and compute metrics

 y_pred = model.predict(X_test)